Edward Douglass White: Personal life and death

 White married Leita Montgomery Kent, the widow of Linden Kent, on November 6, 1894, in New York City.
 His wife was the daughter of Romonzo and Virginia High Montgomery; White proposed to her before her first marriage but was turned down, and proposed again after her first husband died in 1892.

 White's paternal ancestors were of Irish Catholic descent, and he was reared in that religion, a Roman Catholic his entire life.

-White died on May 19, 1921, at the age of 75.
+White died from a sudden heart attack on May 19, 1921, at the age of 75.
 He is buried at the Oak Hill Cemetery in Washington, D.C.